 - Biofeedback devices for both upper- and lower-extremity movements

-This form of therapy can help patients, from birth to age 21, with a variety of conditions.
+This form of therapy can help patients, from age 2 to 21, with a variety of conditions.
 It helps build function and independence.
-The technology will fit patients of all sizes, from toddlers to high school football players.
+The technology can fit patients of different sizes, from toddlers to high school football players.

 Benefits of Technology-based Therapy

 Our physical therapists and occupational therapists use technology to help your child perform important repetitive movements in different ways.
 This can help children with impairments build strength and coordination.
 It can also allow our therapists to work with your child on skills he may not be able to perform otherwise.

 Our therapists also use computers and sensor controls.
 This allows them to pace and direct your child’s movement.
 The technology also tracks your child’s response and provides biofeedback.
 This promotes motor learning.

 Research has shown that therapy with repetitive and random patterns helps the brain and spinal cord work together.
 This helps your child keep a skill he recently learned.

 Our therapists also include games and activities into their treatment plans.
 This helps us keep patients motivated and engaged and deliver the best outcomes possible.

 Technology-assisted therapy also: